 Color / Warming / Cooling filters are generally used to alter camera white balance.
 There are two types of color filters – color correction and color subtraction.
 The former is used for correcting white balance, while the latter is used for absorbing one color while letting other colors through.
-These filters were quite popular for film, but are rarely used for digital photography, since color effects and white balance changes can be easily accomplished in post-processing software like Lightroom and Photoshop.
+These filters are quite popular for film (especially black and white photography).
+However, they are rarely used for digital photography, since color effects and white balance changes can be easily accomplished in post-processing software like Lightroom and Photoshop.
 I personally do not use any color filters.
-Stacking color filters is also acceptable.

 Here is a 2 minute “star effect” that I created in Photoshop using very simple technique with the Motion Blur filter:

 Special effects filters are more popular in video where creating effects is either harder or more consuming of computer resources.
 An example is Moment’s Moment CineFlare Blue Streak Filter which simulates to some extent the flare caused by many anamorphic lenses.